Nano-Natura/landing-page/README.md

 ```

 ### Sass Watch
-this project using SCSS and you need to start your Scss server for watching and compiling to css
+this project using SCSS and you need to start your SCSS server for watching and compiling to css

 ```
-$ sass --watch --no-source-map --styled compressed style/scss/indes.scss style/style.css
+$ sass --watch --no-source-map --styled compressed style/scss/index.scss style/style.css
 ```

 ### Prettier